 - No driving or riding without a seat belt

-Johnson has partnered with the national nonprofit group Safe Roads Alliance since 2013 to offer The Parent’s Supervised Driving Program, a comprehensive instructional tool aimed at helping parents coach their teens.
+Johnson has partnered with the national nonprofit group Safe Roads Alliance since 2013 to offer The Parent’s Supervised Driving Program, a comprehensive instructional tool aimed at helping parents coach their teens on safe driving.
 Program guidebooks are given to parents of teens who receive a Level 1 Learner’s License.
-A free mobile app, RoadReady®, is also available to log the required minimum 50 hours of supervised driving time including 10 hours at night.
+A free mobile app, RoadReady®, is also available to log the required minimum of 50 hours of supervised driving time including 10 hours at night.

 “The first six months of independent driving are the most dangerous that a driver will face in his or her lifetime,” said Safe Roads Alliance President Jeff Larason.

 In the Distraction-Free Detroit contest that concluded Oct.
 12, high-schoolers in Macomb, Oakland, and Wayne counties had the opportunity to take a stand against distracted driving and win $2,500 for their school provided by The Sam Bernstein Law Firm.